HP's outlook disappoints, driving shares to nine-year low

 | SAN FRANCISCO

-Wall Street had hoped for quicker signs of progress on Whitman's turnaround plan, which centers on transforming the former industry powerhouse into an enterprise computing corporation that can take on IBM (IBM.N) and Dell Inc DELL.O.
+Wall Street had hoped for quicker signs of progress on Whitman's turnaround plan, which centers on transforming the former industry powerhouse into an enterprise computing corporation that can take on IBM and Dell Inc.

 She blamed unprecedented executive turnover in past years for dragging out the Silicon Valley company's turnaround.